The Taiwan question may be turning into a “gray rhino” event, as estimated by Chairman Rabbit

 How to solve this problem?
 Should they let Biden give up being the presidential candidate?
 If so, who can force him to quit?
 Who will take over?
 I think maybe no one knows for sure how such an “exit” and “swap” can be achieved.

 Therefore, the Democratic president can hardly fend for himself.
 The U.S. congressional midterm elections are to be held in November this year.
 It is widely predicted that the Republican Party will perform well and the Democratic Party will hang by a thread.
 This election might lead to a big change in the Congress, with all 435 seats in the House of Representatives reassigned.
-The Speaker of the House of Representatives must come up with something to help the Democrats gain political support.
+Nancy Pelosi, the Speaker of the House of Representatives, must come up with something to help the Democrats gain political support.

 Obviously, they believe that diplomacy will win them some extra points.
 Thus they are targeting Asia/Taiwan, and the topic they chose is anti-China.